nrfta/go-outbox/README.md

 # Outbox

-This package implements the oubox pattern for message queues.
+This package implements the outbox pattern for message queues.